DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-band-header.md

 Name | Type | Description
 -----|------------|------------
-component? | ComponentType&lt;object&gt; | A component that rendered by enhancer component.
+component? | ComponentType&lt;object&gt; | A header cell to be rendered with nested cells.

 ### TableBandHeader.ColumnBands